 We wish you great success in your endeavors as a GSA OASIS+ contract holder.
 If you have any questions or require further guidance or information please contact your assigned Contract Specialist at oasisplusmods@gsa.gov.
-Please ensure you include your UEI, Company Name, OASIS+ contract number, and contact information when you submit your email request for assistance.
+When contacting us, please include your Unique Entity Identifier (UEI), company name, OASIS+ contract number, and contact information in your email request for assistance.
+We also encourage you to bookmark the OASIS+ website as a resource.